1. Due to the stress that convention signups cause, NekoCon will be accepting Pre-Registration for the Cosplay Competition/Masquerade online.

 There are no exceptions.
 All skits must be performed in their entirety, in full costume, and with all props, and will be reviewed by the Cosplay coordinators.
 You will be given ample time to work out any necessary additional details with the Tech Crew.
 You are expected to arrive on time for your rehearsal time slot as there is a lot of information to be given out and gone over.

 Tech Crew will only accept CD music media.
-No cassettes.
-No MP3s.
+We cannot use your personal iTunes/music/media accounts to draw music from.
 Make sure you have previewed your sound BEFORE bringing your homemade CDs to the convention.
 Tech Crew is not responsible for balancing your sound once you give them the CD, they simply put it in and press play at the proper time.
-Thumb drives can be used at your own risk!
+Thumb drives can be used At your own risk!
+Video is now being accepted and must be submitted via email at least 3 weeks before the convention so we can verify if it functions with our equipment (MP4 is preferred).
+Pictures must be submitted via email at least 1 week before the convention.

 Failure to attend the Rehearsal, arriving after 9:30am on Saturday to get a time slot, or arriving late for your assigned time slot can and will result in the disqualification from the Masquerade of you and/or your group.
 If you cannot make the Rehearsal your entire group must talk with the Head of Cosplay before Saturday morning.
 Please note that if you have NekoCon Staffers on your team make sure that they are not scheduled to work on Saturday as Rehearsal, Costume Craftsmanship Judging, and the Masquerade itself will take up the vast majority of the day.